1x-technologies/1xgpt/README.md

 Progress in video generation may soon make it possible to evaluate robot policies in a completely learned world model.
 An end-to-end learned simulator of millions of robot environments would greatly accelerate progress in general-purpose robotics and provide a useful signal for scaling data and compute.

 To accelerate progress in learned simulators for robots, we're announcing the 1X World Model Challenge, where the task is to predict future first-person observations of the [EVE Android](https://www.1x.tech/androids/eve).
-We provide over 100 hours of vector-quantized image and action tokens collected from operating EVE at 1X offices, baseline world models (LLM, GENIE), and a frame-level MAGVIT2 autoencoder that compresses images into 16x16 tokens and decodes them back into images.
+We provide over 100 hours of vector-quantized image tokens and raw actions collected from operating EVE at 1X offices, baseline world model (GENIE-style), and a frame-level MAGVIT2 autoencoder that compresses images into 16x16 tokens and decodes them back into images.

 We hope that this dataset will be helpful to roboticists who want to experiment with a diverse set of general-purpose robotics data in human environments.
 A sufficiently powerful world model will allow anyone to access a "neurally-simulated EVE".
 The evaluation challenge is the ultimate goal, and we have cash prizes for intermediate goals like fitting the data well (compression challenge) and sampling plausible videos (sampling challenge).